 Table 1-3 provides a quantitative dose comparison with the limits specified in the REMODCM.
 Gaseous and liquid effluent doses are compared to limits required by technical specifications and contained in Appendix I of 10 CFR 50.
 Total offsite doses are compared to limits in 40 CFR 190 (Reference 8).
 The data indicates that the total whole body and organ doses to the maximum offsite individual from MPS including all sources of the fuel cycle are well within the limits.
-On-site radioactive waste and spent fuel storage during this year was within storage criteria and the maximum dose to a member of the public from these sources was approximately 0.13 mrem.
+On-site radioactive waste and spent fuel storage during this year was within storage criteria and the maximum dose to a member of the public from these sources was approximately 0.08 mrem.
 The doses from gaseous and liquid effluents were added to the estimated dose from on-site radioactive waste storage to show compliance compared to 40 CFR 190.

 The Offsite Dose Comparison, Table 1-4, provides a perspective on the maximum offsite individual dose received from MPS with the natural background radiation dose received by the average Connecticut resident (Reference 4).
-The total dose to the maximum individual received from MPS is < 0.3% in comparison to the dose received from lowest natural background radiation areas of 100 mrem/year.
+The total dose to the maximum individual received from MPS is 0.3% of the dose received from natural background radiation.

-Table 1-12019 Off-Site Dose Commitments from Gaseous EffluentsMPS1, 2, 3
+Table 1-1 2022 Off-Site Dose Commitments from Gaseous Effluents MPS1, 2, 3